-EDI local products have established international distribution in at least 61 countries outside the Philippines by end-2020 and 2021.
+EDI local products have established international distribution to 61 countries by end-2020 Bodegas EDI local products have established international distribution in at least 61 countries outside the Philippines by end-2020 and 2021.

 Bodegas Fundador operates as a global brandy and sherry company.
 The global brandy and wine business is further fortified by the Domecq trademarks that fall under Spain and Mexico and have commercial reach to South America, particularly Brazil and Colombia, and USA.
 The group has more than 79% [74% in 2020] of revenues coming from Spain, Philippines and Mexico, and the rest coming from other European, American and African markets.